MasonDarcy/ShellChat/README.md

 ## Implementation

 ShellChat is implemented in Javascript.
-React front-end and Express.js running in Node, with MongoDB.
+React front-end and Express.js running in Node, MongoDB, deployed on Heroku.

 Other dependencies
 * code-mirror